Factor VII assay

 Why the Test is Performed

-This test is used to find the cause of excessive bleeding (decreased blood clotting).
+This test is used to find the cause of abnormal bleeding (decreased blood clotting).
+This decreased clotting may be caused by an abnormally low level of factor VII.

-The normal value is 50 - 200% of the laboratory control or reference value.
+The normal value is 50 to 200% of the laboratory control or reference value.

 What Abnormal Results Mean